 - Subpoenas – A request for production of documents (or other items) possessed by a non-party.

-- Written Request for Production of Documents – Request for documents or other items, such as photographs, video, or physical evidence.
+- Request for Production of Documents – Request for documents or other items, such as photographs, video, or physical evidence.

 Jury trials give each party the opportunity to plead their case in front of a jury of their peers.
 Depending on the complexity of the case, a trial may last several days, weeks, or even months.

 During the trial, a judge presides over the case and acts as the courtroom referee.
 After the case is litigated, and each party has presented its case, the judge will instruct the jury on the law which must be followed during deliberations.
-The jury then performs its civil duty as the “finder of fact,” and will render a verdict for either the plaintiff or defendant.
+The jury then performs its civic duty as the “finder of fact,” and will render a verdict for either the plaintiff or defendant.

 Philadelphia Slip and Fall Lawyer- Personal Injury Claim